-These incredibly light, fluffy, easy Pumpkin Pancakes aren’t just packed with deliciously fragrant pumpkin pie spice and topped with a decadent maple pecan topping, they also couldn’t be any easier to make – because they are made with an easy, foolproof homemade pancake mix!
+These incredibly light, fluffy, easy Pumpkin Pancakes aren’t just packed with deliciously fragrant pumpkin pie spice and topped with a decadent maple pecan topping, they also couldn’t be any easier to make.

 Pancakes on Sundays is a favorite in my household.

 The days go by in a blur, weeks turn to months turn to years, but we try to hold down time just long enough on Sunday mornings to whip up some light, fluffy, delicious pancakes and enjoy a quiet brunch whenever we can.

 Plus, I do love pancakes and waffles, and I always have my Pancake Mix ready to go in my pantry, so making pancakes (or even waffles) is an absolute breeze!
 Seriously, making pancakes couldn’t be easier or quicker with this homemade pancake mix.
 If you haven’t gotten a chance yet to try this tried and true homemade pancake mix (or homemade waffle mix), or these light and fluffy one batch sheet pan pancakes, you can start with either of those recipes for regular pancakes.

 But today, I’m sharing something even more delicious – Soft, Fluffy, Easy Pumpkin Pancakes spiced with pumpkin pie spice and topped with an addictive maple pecan topping!

 These light and fluffy pumpkin pancakes are incredibly easy to make.
 I’ve been making these for ages now, and have been tweaking the recipe each time until they were just perfect AND easy to make.
 They are an autumn favorite in my household, but I’ve never gotten around to sharing these with you guys until today.